 We have written quite a bit about the New York Islanders over the past few weeks.
-When you win four straight Stanley Cups, you are going to have a lot of memories during the months of April and May.
+When you win four straight Stanley Cups, you will have a lot of memories during April and May.

 Islanders’ forward Bryan Trottier won the Conn Smythe Trophy for being the postseason’s most valuable player.
 He had 12 goals and 29 points in 21 games.
 He was the first of four different Conn Smythe winners for the Islanders during their early 1980s dynasty.

-With less than four minutes to play in the second period of Game 4, and seconds after the Oilers tied the game at 3-3, the Boston Garden goes black.
-When it becomes clear that the power cannot be restored, league president John Zeigler announces that the game would have to be replayed, yet the scoring totals would still count.
+With less than four minutes to play in the second period of Game 4, and seconds after the Oilers tied the game at 3-3, the Boston Garden went black.
+When it became clear that the power cannot be restored, league president John Zeigler announced that the game would have to be replayed, yet the scoring totals would still count.

 The suspended game never needed to be made up as the Oilers won the next game, in Edmonton, to complete a four-game sweep and win the Stanley Cup.

 The Oilers were back in the Boston Garden on May 24, 1990, for Game 5 of the Stanley Cup Final against the Bruins.
-Glenn Anderson, Craig Simpson, Steve Smith and Joe Murphy all score in a 4-1 victory to give the Oilers their fifth championship in the last seven seasons.
-Goaltender Bill Ranford, a former Bruin, wins the Conn Smythe Trophy.
+Glenn Anderson, Craig Simpson, Steve Smith, and Joe Murphy all scored in a 4-1 victory to give the Oilers their fifth championship in the last seven seasons.
+Goaltender Bill Ranford, a former Bruin, won the Conn Smythe Trophy.

 A Special Date in Vancouver

-On May 24, 2013, James Neal scored a hat trick in the Pittsburgh Penguins’ 6-2 win over the Ottawa Senators, in Game 5 of the Eastern Conference Semifinals.
-The victory advances the Penguins into the conference final and it was their first series-clinching win on home ice since 2009.
+On May 24, 2013, James Neal scored a hat trick in the Pittsburgh Penguins’ 6-2 win over the Ottawa Senators in Game 5 of the Eastern Conference Semifinals.
+The victory advanced the Penguins into the Eastern Conference Final, and it was their first series-clinching win on home ice since 2009.

 Odds & Ends

-Bruins fired Head Coach Don Cherry, on May 24, 1979, after five seasons behind the bench.
+The Bruins fired head coach Don Cherry on May 24, 1979, after five seasons behind the bench.
 He won 231 games during his time in Boston, taking the Bruins to back-to-back Stanley Cup Finals in 1978 and 1979.
 He won the Jack Adams Award for being voted the NHL’s best coach for the 1975-76 season.

 Keenan was behind the Flyers bench on May 24, 1987, when the Flyers set a new NHL record by playing in their 23rd playoff game of the year.
-Unfortunately, they suffered a 4-1 loss to the visiting Oilers, in Game 4 of the Stanley Cup Finals, with Wayne Gretzky picking up three assists.
+Unfortunately, they suffered a 4-1 loss to the visiting Oilers in Game 4 of the Stanley Cup Final, with Wayne Gretzky picking up three assists.

-Going back to May 24, 1986, the Canadiens beat the Calgary Flames 4-3, in Game 5 of the Stanley Cup Final.
-Bobby Smith scored the game-winning goal as Montreal wins the Stanley Cup for the first time since 1979.
+Going back to May 24, 1986, the Canadiens beat the Calgary Flames 4-3 in Game 5 of the Stanley Cup Final.
+Bobby Smith scored the game-winning goal as Montreal won the Stanley Cup for the first time since 1979.
 Rookie goaltender Patrick Roy is awarded the Conn Smythe Trophy.

 On May 24, 1989, the New York Rangers fired Phil Esposito as both their general manager and coach.
-Neil Smith was later named their new general manager and Roger Neilson took over as coach.
+Neil Smith was later named their new general manager, and Roger Neilson took over behind the bench.

 On that same date, the Maple Leafs fired general manager Cliff Fletcher.
 He was replaced two months later by Canadiens Hall of Fame goaltender Ken Dryden.

-Finally, on May 24, 2000, the New Jersey Devils beat the visiting Flyers, in Game 6 of the Eastern Conference Final, to force a seventh and final game.
-Claude Lemieux scored the 80th playoff goal of his career while Alexander Mogilny had the game-winning goal, the first of his postseason career.
+Finally, on May 24, 2000, the New Jersey Devils beat the visiting Flyers in Game 6 of the Eastern Conference Final to force a seventh and final game.
+Claude Lemieux scored the 80th playoff goal of his career, while Alexander Mogilny scored his first career postseason game-winning goal.

 Happy Birthday to You

-May 24 is the birth date of 28 players who have skated in NHL at one time or another.
-The most notable of the bunch are Pat Verbeek (56), Kris Draper (49), Guillaume Latendresse (33), Artem Anisimov (32), Mattias Ekholm (30), Cody Eakin (29), Brendan Menell (23) along with the late Lionel Conacher and Bruce Gamble.
+May 24 is the birth date of 29 players who have skated in the NHL at one time or another.
+The most notable of the bunch are Pat Verbeek (57), Kris Draper (50), Guillaume Latendresse (34), Artem Anisimov (33), Mattias Ekholm (31), Cody Eakin (30), Pius Suter (25), Brendan Menell (24) along with the late Lionel Conacher and Bruce Gamble.